 15. Stores and equipment

-- 15.1.
-The Clerk shall be responsible for the care and custody of stores and equipment. - 15.2.
-Delivery notes shall be obtained in respect of all goods received into store or otherwise delivered and goods must be checked as to order and quality at the time delivery is made. - 15.3.
-Stocks shall be kept at the minimum levels consistent with operational requirements. - 15.4.
-The Clerk shall be responsible for periodic checks of stocks and stores, at least annually.
+15.1.
+Delivery notes shall be obtained in respect of all goods received into store or otherwise delivered and goods must be checked as to order and quality at the time delivery is made.

 16. Assets, properties and estates